terencezl/terencezl.github.io/index.md

 ML/data tooling acceleration has only been increasingly intense in recent years.
 The term [**MLOps**](https://www.databricks.com/glossary/mlops) underpins the excitement and frustration of practitioners trying to make sense of it all.
 Newer research and ever-growing data & compute drive constant shifts in development & deployment patterns.
 I aim to keep abreast of the dominating trends and envision a healthy ML/data platform.

+As a highly motivated individual, I’m very hands-on with my work and believe in-depth experience and insights lead to strategic vision in this field.
+I find great potential to contribute at the intersection of research, engineering, and product.
 As a manager, I have led teams to excellence with fairness and empathy.
 I love being a team player and seek to understand established working patterns before instituting change.
 I make it a point to communicate and share knowledge that enriches and empowers my peers.

-During my academic years, I published 14 peer-reviewed [papers](https://scholar.google.com/citations?user=AT89GwYAAAAJ&hl=en) in high-quality scientific journals, presented at international conferences, and mentored junior researchers.
-Currently, I work in the industry and have several patents granted or in the pipeline.
-See more at [Research](/research).

-I’m very hands-on with my work and believe in-depth experience and insights lead to strategic vision in this field.
-I find great potential to contribute at the intersection of research, engineering, and product.
 Here is some [media coverage](#media-highlights).
 I maintain a technical [Blog](/blog) and write occasionally.
-Please find me on [LinkedIn](https://www.linkedin.com/in/terence-z-liu/) if there are exciting opportunities.
-Here is my [CV](/public/cv.pdf).
+Please find me on [LinkedIn](https://www.linkedin.com/in/terence-z-liu/) if there are exciting opportunities ([CV](/public/cv.pdf)).

 -----------------